 Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management includes executive and non-executive members of the Company's Board of Directors and corporate officers.
-Apart from legal services discussed in the paragraph above, key management personnel received no remuneration for their services up to the date of the gualifying transaction.
-For the year ended December 31, 2015, officers and a vice president of the Company were compensated with cash compensation of \$264,000, included in salaries and in exploration expenses, (2014 - \$160,000).
-No options were granted to officers or the vice president in 2015.
-In 2014, officers and a vice president were granted a total of 600,000 options with a Black-Scholes calculated value of \$118,512.
-Non-executive members of the Company's Board of Directors received no cash compensation in either year.
-In 2015, members of the Board of Directors were granted no options, but in 2014, members of the Board of Directors were granted a total of 750,000 options with a Black-Scholes calculated value of \$148,140.
-All options described herein formed part of the option grant of 1,950,000 options more fully described in Note 6 of the accompanying audited financial statements for the year ended December 31.
-2015.
+For the period from January 1, 2016 to March 31, 2016, officers and a vice president of the Company were compensated with cash compensation of \$67,000, included in salaries and in exploration expenses, (2015 - \$67,000).
+During the same period, non-executive members of the Company's Board of Directors received no cash compensation, and one director was granted 250,000 stock options valid until February 1, 2021, exercisable at \$0.12.

-As at December 31, 2015, \$28,350 (2014 - \$15,643) was owing to related parties, and has been included in accounts payable and accrued liabilities.
+As at March 31, 2016, \$58,000 (2015 - \$2,000) was owing to related parties, and has been included in accounts payable and accrued liabilities.
+In addition, \$7,180 (2015 - \$nil) was owed to Roughrider by related parties and has been included in prepaid expenses.